cytolab/cytolab/README.md

 ### CytoLab

-CytoLab is a branch of the Irish Lab, housed at Vanderbilt University.
+CytoLab is a branch of the Irish Lab, located at Vanderbilt University.

+Checkout our website at cytolab.github.io.